-Description: Chervil’s flavor is a cross between parsley and anise.
+Description: Chervil’s mild flavor is a cross between parsley and anise.
 It has long stems with small, lacy leaves.

 Preparation: Chervil can be chopped or used as a garnish.

 Description: Peppermint has a cool aftertaste.
-Its leaves are green and look a little waxy.
+Its leaves are bright green and look a little waxy.
 It’s often used in desserts and drinks.